Getting to Anguilla by air or sea

 VC Bird International Airport (ANU)

-You can reach Anguilla by Sea from our neighbor island St. Maarten/St. Martin via scheduled public ferry from the island’s French side (St. Martin) or by private or semi-private charter ferry or boat from the Dutch side (St. Maarten).
+You can get to Anguilla by sea from our neighbor island St. Maarten/St. Martin via scheduled public ferry (currently not available due to COVID-19 protocols) from the island’s French side (St. Martin) or by private or semi-private charter ferry or boat from the Dutch side (St. Maarten).
 Many visitors prefer this option over flying into Anguilla as it is usually more economical and offers a wider choice of departure times.